JAC-CS-Game-Programming-F25/project-shadowfight/devlog.md

 I want to do the weapons i want to make 3 weapons that have a very simple move. like the samurai blade, the one where the the player does a sort of tornado attack, (repeated animation frame ) and another simple one but that has an enchatement like ppision or smt. then for the armors, just choose 3 of them (1 has enchantement). for the ranged weapons, i need one that is trown straight, one that spllits in 3 and one that is trown from under(again one with an enchatement) eah has a coin value and the same level structure as the game i the sense that the armor has a shilding level the weapon has a

 **_AI Usage_**
 I used AI to try and figure out how to find the sprites for the shadow fighter. this was more complicated than anticipated due to the fact that the shadow fight 2 game does not use sprites, rather it uses a skeleton mesh that uses articulation joints to make the player figure.
-I also tried to find the limbs but that didnt work.
+I also tried to find the limbs but that didn't work.

 ## change of plans!!!